yazanmwk/TypeSymbol/docs/CONTRIBUTING.md

 Thanks for your interest in TypeSymbol.
 This repository is developed in the open; issues and pull requests are welcome.

+## Contribution boundaries

+- Community contributions are for features, bug fixes, docs, and tests via pull requests.
+- Release publishing is maintainer-only: contributors do not cut releases or publish artifacts.
+- Version tags (`v*`) are the release gate and are pushed by maintainers in the canonical repository.

 ## Build from source

 You need a recent **stable Rust** toolchain (see [rustup.rs](https://rustup.rs/)).